-You need to store these muffins in the refrigerator.
+You need to store these muffins in an airtight container in the refrigerator.
 To reheat you can just microwave them for about 10 seconds.
-They will keep in the fridge up to a week and can be frozen for longer storage.
+They will keep in the fridge for up to a week and can be frozen in the freezer for longer storage.

 - Heat a frying pan over medium heat.
 Remove the casings from the sausage.
 Add the sausage to the pan and cook until browned, breaking into small pieces as it cooks.

 - Preheat oven to 350.
 Spray 16 wells of two muffin tins with cooking spray.

 - Combine the flours, sour cream, egg, butter, baking powder, and salt and mix until smooth.
 Fold in 1 cup of the cheddar and the cooked sausage.

 - Divide the dough between the prepared muffin tins.
 Sprinkle on the remaining cheddar cheese.

 - Bake for 25-30 minutes or until golden.

 Originally Published August 26, 2019.
 Revised and Republished April 27.
 2022.